ojathelonius/google-words-scrapper/README.md

 * Full size cover picture does not always exist, and its low res version is unsufficient to extract an image properly
 * Google references pages as well as book covers, and applies OCR on these, thus results could actually be extracted from pages rather than the cover.
 * Some images can be cropped too thinly due to improper highlighting, while other can actually include some other text.
+* I cannot seem to use concurrent PhantomJS instances performance-wise, as I run out of memory doing so.